Contact Us

 Darlin is a powerful example of someone who has never stopped seeking knowledge and improving herself.
 Coming to Mi Esperanza, her goal was to be a better Pastor.
 Helping others and teaching them about the Lord is her passion.

 She knew learning to use a computer offered the opportunity to serve her congregation more effectively.
-Even though learning to use a computer at her age was very intimidating.
-She was up to the challenge!
+Even though learning to use a computer at her age was very intimidating, she was up to the challenge!

 Her teacher, Karla, is exceptionally proud of her.
 "Darlin was an amazing student," Karla said, "Her progress was outstanding; she started without even knowing how to turn on a computer and finished the course understanding and putting everything she learned in class into practice."